-If an installation or any component of an installation is being transported and installed, the following should be included:
+If an installation or any component of an installation is being transported and installed, the following should be included, as applicable:

-- A reference to the standards that have been applied for the activity or for the design and operation of associated equipment (e.g., towing, navigation or other temporary systems) - A description of all additional equipment being utilized (e.g., towing, navigation or other temporary systems) including those that are installed on other vessels for the purposes of carrying out the activity. - A description of any on-site monitoring conducted by a competent third party during the activity, if applicable.
+- A reference to the standards that have been applied for the activity or for the design and operation of associated equipment (e.g., towing, navigation or other temporary systems) - A description of all additional equipment being utilized (e.g., towing, navigation or other temporary systems), including equipment installed on other vessels for the purposes of carrying out the activity. - A description of any on-site monitoring conducted by a competent third party during the activity.

-[Refer to the requirements and associated guidance under section 121 of the Framework Regulations]
+[Refer to the requirements and associated guidance under section 121 of the Framework Regulations.]